Heck cattle: Characteristics

 In coat colour Heck cattle may resemble the aurochs, the bulls having a black overall coat colour with a light eel stripe and cows displaying a reddish-brown colour.
 However some Heck bulls may have a light-coloured saddle (which was apparently not present in the European aurochs) and the sexual dimorphism in colour is unclear in most cases; bulls and cows may be dark with a light-coloured saddle, black cows appear regularly and light-coloured bulls are no rarity.
-There are other deviant colours too, such as individuals having a grayish or gray colour and cows being beige.
+There are other deviant colours too, such as individuals having a greyish or grey colour and cows being beige.
 White patches, typical of pied dairy breeds, appear as well, sometimes to the same extent as in Holstein cattle.

 Heck cattle demonstrate a higher amount of heterogeneity than any wild animal or most other domestic breeds.
 There is considerable variation in coat colour, horn shape and horn dimensions, as well as size and proportions.
 Besides the features that are desired because they bear resemblance to the aurochs, numerous divergent features may appear (as explained above).

 Heck cattle differ in many respects from the aurochs, and there are breeds that resemble the aurochs at least as much, such as the Spanish fighting bull.
 Nevertheless, they are capable of coping in the wild with cold temperatures or nutrient-poor food.
 On the other hand, there are other robust cattle breeds that cope with harsh conditions at least as well as Heck cattle, and feral cattle are no rarity.